baniwel/k8s-baremetal-dev-setup/README.md

 # Bare metal Development Kubernetes Cluster

 The goal of the projet is the setup a fast minikube cluster where apps are externally exposed.
-In order expose the apps we use traefik as a proxy.
+In order to expose the apps, we use traefik as a proxy.

-_PS: Kubernetes files are taken from https://doc.traefik.io/traefik/user-guides/crd-acme/ which an **excellent** tutorial._
+_PS: Kubernetes files are taken from https://doc.traefik.io/traefik/user-guides/crd-acme/ which is an **excellent** documentation/tutorial._

 In order for everything to run smoothly, I run these scripts on a fresh install.
 My tests were run on a Debian 11 bare metal virtual machine.